 Setting up WooCommerce Shop Page Using Elementor

-WooCommerce automatically adds some pages to your websites like the Shop, Checkout, and Cart page.
+WooCommerce automatically adds some pages to your websites, like the Shop, Checkout, and Cart pages.

-But for the WooCommerce products page, we will be adding a new Elementor template and will later assign it in the settings.
+But for the WooCommerce products page, we will add a new Elementor template and later assign it in the settings.

 Step 1: Go to Elementor > Saved templates > Add New.